-GSAM B.V.
-Viewpoint Policy for Sustainable and Impact Funds
+< link to Viewpoint Policy for Sustainable and Impact Funds>

-Before we start analyzing and selecting individual investments, we form an opinion on the investable universe in general and apply this to all our assets where this is possible and feasible.
-In the event that there are strong indications that an issuer may have failed to meet any of our minimum requirements, GSAM B.V. has to determine whether this constitutes a violation.
-This information on potential violations can come from GSAM B.V.'s external ESG data providers, input from GSAM B.V.'s own investment staff, or from other parties, such as NGOs or media sources.
+Before we start analysing and selecting individual investments, we form an opinion on the investable universe in general and apply this to all our assets where this is possible and feasible.
+In the event that there are strong indications that an issuer may have failed to meet any of our minimum requirements, GSAM has to determine whether this constitutes a violation.
+This information on potential violations can come from GSAM's external ESG data providers, input from GSAM's own investment staff, or from other parties, such as NGOs or media sources.
 We apply an inclusion over exclusion approach and therefore assess whether it is possible to engage with the company in question to mitigate the adverse impacts.
-GSAM B.V. adheres to the centrally managed list of applicable restrictions of the investment universe.
+GSAM adheres to the centrally managed list of applicable restrictions of the investment universe.